vzsg/prohardver-push-notifier/README.md

 4. _(Optional)_ Configure optional parameters, like polling interval, PH! flavor (subsite), mobile-friendly links.
 5. Run with `node index.js` or forever.

+If you set the polling interval to 0, false or other "false" value, the program will stop after a single check.

 Configuration File:
 -------------------